CISecurity/ControlsAssessmentSpecification/control-10/control-10.4.rst

 Dependencies
 ------------
-* Subcontrol 1.4: Maintain Detailed Asset Inventory
+* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Subcontrol 1.5: Maintain Asset Inventory Information
+* Sub-control 1.5: Maintain Asset Inventory Information

 Inputs
 -----------
 #.
-The list of endpoints configured for periodic backup
+The list of endpoints configured for periodic backup, derived from the endpoint inventory (see sub-control 1.4)
 #.
 The organization's backup configuration policy

 Assumptions